isdaniel/MessageWorkerPool/README.md

 ## Introduction

+Efficiently manages a pool of worker threads in C#.

-`MessageWorkerPool` is a C# library designed to manage a pool of worker threads that process messages concurrently.
-This helps in efficiently handling tasks in a multi-threaded environment, particularly for applications that require high throughput and low latency.
+MessageWorkerPool is a C# library that allows you to efficiently manage a pool of worker threads.
+It integrates with message queue service to handle message processing in a decoupled, scalable, and configurable manner, This helps in efficiently handling tasks in a multi-threaded environment, particularly for applications that require high throughput and low latency.

-## Features

-- **Thread Pool Management**: Efficiently manages a pool of worker threads.
-- **Concurrency**: Supports concurrent processing of messages.
-- **NuGet Package**: Easily installable via NuGet.

 ## Installation